Manish068/SplashScreenAnimation/EbookSplashScreen/README.md

 Open the java  package and Copy .class file and paste it in your Project java package

 ### Step 3:
-Open res file and paste it in you project.
+Open res file and Copy all the folders and paste it in your project.

 ### Step 3: